I. NON-RESIDENT TUITION POLICY

 2. The specific address or location within the State of Alabama has been their domestic domicile for at least one year preceding the first day of classes of the academic term in question; and

-IV.
-VETERANS AND MEMBERS OF THE UNITED STATES ARMED FORCES
+V. VETERANS AND MEMBERS OF THE UNITED STATES ARMED FORCES

 For purposes of admission and tuition, The University of Alabama shall consider that the term “resident student” includes any of the following:

-2. Has been a member of the Alabama National Guard for a period of at least 2 years immediately preceding the academic term in which the student qualifies for resident tuition, and continues to be a member of the Alabama National Guard while enrolled at the The University of Alabama;
+2. Has been a member of the Alabama National Guard for a period of at least 2 years immediately preceding the academic term in which the student qualifies for resident tuition, and continues to be a member of the Alabama National Guard while enrolled at The University of Alabama;

-3. Is receiving or entitled to receive benefits under the Post-9/11 GI-Bill ® or Montgomery GI-Bill ® programs, or other federal law authorizing veterans’ educational benefits, and is physically present in the state of Alabama (as evidenced by documentation of one’s physical address in Alabama while enrolled) and satisfies at least one of the following conditions:
+4. Is receiving or entitled to receive education benefits under the Post-9/11 GI-Bill ® or Montgomery GI-Bill ® programs, or other federal law authorizing veterans’ educational benefits for the veteran, service member, or military-connected spouse or dependent child, and is living in Alabama while enrolled at UA;

 c.
 The veteran has been assigned a service-connected disability by the United States Department of Veterans Affairs.